Meet Sarah — 42, Detroit. Exhausted for a year. Three doctors, no answers. Watch how Aven finds what they missed.

 See what standard medicine misses.

-Aven Clarity decodes the root causes — the toxins, the exposome, the biological connections — that standard care was never designed to find.
+Aven Clarity decodes the root causes — the toxins, the environmental exposures, the biological connections — that standard care was never designed to find.

 Welcome, Sarah.
 Before we get into anything, I want to know a few things about how you live — because about 70% of toxin exposure comes from food, especially leafy greens grown in older soils.
 Five quick questions.